“Daddy! Hurry up! Hurry up!”

 I’m still using CoPilot because I’ve learned that taking just 45 minutes a couple of times a week makes a huge difference in my health.
 I’m stronger, no longer out of breath, and a bit slimmer than I used to be.

-I had hoped to finally get down to size 34, back to my “college bod,” but that didn’t quite happen.
+I had hoped to finally get down to my “college bod,” but that didn’t quite happen.
 And that’s ok.
 I’m a dad, and I got a dad bod.
 There’s nothing wrong with that.

 What matters to me is being able to keep up with my kid as she plays and grows.
 Thanks to CoPilot, I can do that.